GitHubbubble/gitPro/README.md

 --
 1.9.3 (Apple Git-50)
 ```
 This time, more information are offered!
-We can tell the when and who submitted it, etc.
+We can tell when and who submitted it, etc.

 For the patch created by ```git-format-patch```, we have to use ```am``` to apply it.
 ```